mikkelson/clubhouse-php/README.md

 # Clubhouse.io REST API php Wrapper

+> **Warning**
+> Shortcut has re-branded and updated their API to version 3, as such this repo is no longer maintained.
+See the new [Shortcut PHP repo here](https://github.com/mikkelson/shortcut-php).

 This is a lightweight php wrapper for the Clubhouse.io REST version 1 API.

 ## Installation